[WordPress] Display related articles in conjunction with CPT UI! YARPP Modification Notes

 I want to turn off the score display for associations

-The processing is written in the file "yet-another-related-posts-plugin/includes/template_builtin.php", so I think there should be no problem if you delete or comment out the relevant part.
+The processing for this is written in the file "yet-another-related-posts-plugin/includes/template_builtin.php", so I think you can just delete or comment out the relevant section.

 2016-10-03_16h57_21